Chart Color Schemes

 Health performance in Tenterfield is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Tenterfield faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is extremely low at approximately 45% of the total population (~1,946 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Tenterfield faces significant health challenges, as assessed by AreaSearch's mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is extremely low at approximately 45% of the total population (about 1,946 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

-The most common medical conditions are arthritis (impacting 13.7% of residents) and mental health issues (9.3%), while 56.9% declare themselves completely clear of medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 35.2% of residents aged 65 and over (1,532 people), higher than the 23.4% in Rest of NSW.
+The most common medical conditions are arthritis and mental health issues, affecting 13.7 and 9.3% of residents respectively, while 56.9% report being completely clear of medical ailments, compared to 63.3% in Regional NSW.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+Tenterfield has 35.5% of residents aged 65 and over (1,545 people), higher than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health